ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz-docker-new.md

 docker exec ubuntu apt upgrade -y
 ```

-If planning to use nvidia driver on the caontiner, we need kmod installed
+If planning to use nvidia driver on the container, we need kmod installed
 ```
 docker exec ubuntu apt install kmod -y
 ```